twcook/s3model.github.io/userguide/docs/_sources/S3Model.rst.txt

 3. Then *clean* the data to prepare it for the analysis tools.
 This usually requires; purging duplicate and anomalous data, reconciling inconsistencies, standardizing the data structure, and dealing with syntax errors, erroneous white space, and formatting inconsistencies.

 4. Now the analyst can actually use tools to do the analysis and interpret the results.
-But what if the analyst didn't fully understand the context in which the data was captured?
-What about ignoring missing data values when the absence of the data points may have real meaning in the context of the question?

 Step 3 above is especially onerous for several reasons.
 A recent (2020) survey by data science platform company `Anaconda <https://www.anaconda.com/>`_ found that approximately 45% of data analysts/data scientists time is spent on this one step.
 Many find this step to be tedious, boring and error-prone.

+In Step 4 above:

+- What if the analyst didn't fully understand the context in which the data was captured?
+For example, there are differences in the way blood pressure is measured via an arm cuff and an aterial sensor.
+Or the various tools used to measure atmospheric temperature can mean different values for the same location.

+What about ignoring missing data values when the absence of the data points may have real meaning in the context of the question?
+During the data cleaning phase it is quite common to remove missing or null data points.
+The meer fact that the data is missing can be meaningful.
+As well as why the data is missing.
+For example in a healthcare record; was the information just not available or did the patient refuse to answer the question?

+S3Model helps application developers solve these issues by providing a more robust approach to data modeling.

 Data Science